alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 You may erroneously think all monads are containers, or burritos, or boxes.
 The **simplest** of monads can be [idealized](https://en.wikipedia.org/wiki/Idealization_%28philosophy_of_science%29) as a **container** (albeit a [flawed metaphor](https://byorgey.github.io/blog/posts/2025/06/16/monads-are-not-burritos.html)).
 Monads are much more than just containers, and there isn't the-one-and-only monad; instead it's better to think about them as a **programming pattern, recipe, factoring out control flow, or, in some cases, a deferred computation**.
 It depends on which monad you're talking about.

-From a teaching perspective, to get the concept for what a monad is, we will start with the simplest of monads.
+From a teaching perspective, to get the concept for what a monad is, we will start with the simplest of monads which will feel a lot like just a container.
 This provides the infrastructure to understand more complex monads later on.

 ## List: Map & FlatMap in Practice